As impressive and meticulously designed as they are, regulators can sometimes malfunction and go into free flow.

 Because the most likely causes of regulator free flow are a lack of proper maintenance and improper use patterns, the possible occurrence of this free-flow issue can be greatly reduced.
 Have you regulator serviced regularly as suggested by its manufacturer.
 Do not skimp on this required service.

 Cold water conditions are also considered one of the major contributors to regulator free flow malfunctions at depth.
+That being said, surprisingly regulators can freeze under the right conditions at temperatures of 50 degrees Fahrenheit, as detailed in this study titled “Scuba Regulator Freezing Chilling Facts & Risks Associated with Cold Water Diving” by Mike Ward.
 Manufacturers produced cold-water rated regulators that are designed and tested to function properly when exposed to these more extreme conditions.
 Therefore, it is important to consider using the “right tool for the job” as step #1.

 If in the unlikely event that you experience free flowing regulator beneath the surface Marcus makes the following recommendations in his article.